- What is the mission of Advancing the Interests of Animals (AIA)?

 In addition, animal abuse by youth can be an early warning sign of potentially violent behavior towards people.
 The connection between such abuse and the later development of antisocial behavior is well known.
 AIA educates people about the importance of recognizing and properly addressing animal abuse and neglect in order to interrupt this cycle of violence.

 AIA is a tax exempt, 501 (c) (3) nonprofit organization and is completely supported by private donations.
-Its founders and radio show producers and hosts, Drs.
-Lori Kirshner and Peter Spiegel, donate their time and energy.
-All board members serve as volunteers.
+Drs.
+Kirshner and Spiegel donate their time and energy and all board members serve as volunteers.

 AIA’s supporters come from all walks of life and have a wide range of animal-related interests.
 These include concerns about the care of companion animals, protecting wild animals and their natural habitats, treatment of farmed animals, and teaching children compassion and respect toward animals.
 Most of all, AIA supporters share a common desire to help and protect animals.

 AIA seeks the support and involvement of individuals and organizations.
 Financial gifts of any size are appreciated.
 Tribute gifts can be made in honor or in memory of a loved one.
-Leadership gifts will be recognized on AIA’s websites and on its radio show.
 AIA also welcomes volunteers to assist with specific projects.